Training frequency — how often to train a muscle

 - Frequency is not an isolated factor – it must be balanced with overall training volume and intensity to avoid overtraining and maximize results.

-💬 Simply Put: Training frequency is how many times a week you train a specific muscle group, which is important for its growth.
+Simply put: Training frequency is how many times a week you train a specific muscle group, which is important for its growth.

 - Approach 2 (Frequency 2x): The volume is split into two.
-On Monday, 8 sets are performed (e.g., bench press 4 sets, incline dumbbell press 4 sets).
-On Thursday, after 72 hours of rest, the remaining 8 sets are performed (e.g., dips 4 sets, flyes 4 sets).
+On Monday, 8 sets are performed (e.g., Bench press 4 sets, incline dumbbell press 4 sets).
+On Thursday, after 72 hours of rest, the remaining 8 sets are performed (e.g., Dips 4 sets, flyes 4 sets).

-I worked with a client, an advanced amateur, who had been stuck for months.
+I worked with a client, an advanced amateur, who had been in a plateau for months.
 His program was a classic 5-day split with a frequency of 1x per muscle.
 His bench press strength hadn't budged from 100 kg for 5 reps.
-We kept the total weekly volume for chest the same but split it into two workouts (upper body days).
+We kept the total weekly volume for chest but split it into two workouts (upper body days).
 In the first, we focused on heavy bench press (5x5), and in the second, on hypertrophy with dumbbells (3x8-12).
 In 8 weeks, he broke through the plateau and lifted 105 kg for 5 reps, visibly increasing his chest circumference.
 Distributing the stimulus allowed him better recovery and higher quality work in each session.

-When and How to Use It?
+When and how to use it?

-- Intermediates: This is the group for whom a frequency of 2x per week is the "gold standard".
+- Intermediates: This is the group for which a frequency of 2x per week is the "gold standard".
 Splits like "Upper/Lower" (Upper/Lower), performed 4 times a week (Upper, Lower, rest, Upper, Lower), or "Push/Pull/Legs" (Push/Pull/Legs), performed 5-6 times a week, naturally provide this frequency for each muscle group.

 Comparison of Training Frequencies

-| Frequency | Suitable For | Sample Program | Pros | Cons |
+| Frequency | Suitable for | Sample Program | Pros | Cons |

 |---|---|---|---|---|